BlazingDB/blazingsql/CONTRIBUTING.md

 ## Code contributions

-1. Follow the guide at the bottom of this page for [Setting Up Your Build Environment](#setting-up-your-build-environment).
+1. Follow the guide in our documentation for [Building From Source](https://docs.blazingdb.com/docs/build-from-source).
 2. Comment on the issue stating that you are going to work on it.
 3. Code!
 Make sure to update unit tests!
 4. When done, [create your pull request](https://github.com/blazingdb/pyBlazing/compare).